sap-tutorials/sap-build-process-automation/tutorials/spa-add-list-input-in-decision/spa-add-list-input-in-decision.md

     <!-- border -->![decision](11.png)

-4. Click on the Canvas, in the Automation Details section on the right, select **Input/Output**, and in the inputs section rename orderNumber to **FilePath**.
+4. Click on the Canvas, in the Automation Details section on the right, select **Input/Output**, and in the inputs section rename `OrderNumber` to `FilePath`.
 Select **List** in the Output parameters.

     <!-- border -->![decision](12.png)